-Marshall Brown’s work has been exhibited at the Museum of Contemporary Art Detroit, the Arts Club of Chicago, and Western Exhibitions in Chicago.
-He has served on the editorial board of the Journal of Architectural Education and has lectured at Harvard University, Chicago Humanities Festival, University of Michigan, University of Toronto, Northwestern University, the Graham Foundation, and the Arts Club of Chicago.
+Marshall Brown’s work has been exhibited at the Museum of Contemporary Art Detroit The Arts Club of Chicago, the Architecture and Design Museum Los Angeles (forthcoming) and the Venice Architecture Biennale and will be included in the 2017 Chicago Architecture Biennial.
 His projects and essays have appeared in several books and journals, including Metropolis, Crain’s, Architectural Record, The New York Daily News, Art Papers, The Believer, Journal of Architectural Education, and New Directions in Sustainable Design.
 Marshall Brown received his masters’ degrees at Harvard University and he lives and works in Chicago.
 He is represented by Western Exhibitions, Chicago.